anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 1. Any player or coach who participates in a fight shall be suspended for three games and fined $50.00.

 ### Assault of an Umpire
 Any player or coach who physically assaults an umpire will be permanently banished from the league.
-He may also be arrested if the umpire chooses to press charges.
+Actions shall be reported to law enforcement as required.

 ### Substances